Facts About Vouchers

 Private school vouchers do not adequately serve low-income students because the cost of tuition and fees at schools that accept vouchers generally exceeds the amount of the voucher, making voucher schools unaffordable for most low-income families.

 Private school vouchers fail to provide accountability to taxpayers.
-Most voucher programs lack accountability measures, and according to studies of voucher programs, many also lack proper oversight to ensure they meet the minimal standards that do exist.
+Most voucher programs lack accountability measures, and many also lack proper oversight to ensure they meet even the minimal standards that do exist.

 Private school vouchers often fund poor quality schools.
 Because voucher programs lack accountability and oversight, vouchers often fund poor quality schools, including those that employ teachers with no credentials, are operated from dilapidated buildings and lack proper facilities, and teach questionable curriculum.